cnrancher/rancher-upgrade-authtool/README.md

 ### Prerequisite

-> Please make sure you have done all necessary preparations before upgrading pandaria, such as backup etcd, etc.
+> Please make sure you have done all necessary preparations before upgrading to RPM, such as backup etcd, etc.

+- Backup etcd for your local cluster
-- Upgrade pandaria to latest version, e.g. v2.3.6-ent
+- Upgrade RPM to the latest version
 - Re-save AD/LDAP auth config from UI to let the latest configuration work, please login to Rancher Web GUI using local user `admin`(DO NOT using LDAP/AD user to login)

 > Important: **please login to Rancher Web GUI using local user `admin`(DO NOT using LDAP/AD user to login)**